Loading...

 Welcome to the Mueller Lab

-— the Laboratory for Additive Manufacturing and Multifunctional Materials.
+— the Laboratory for Additive Manufacturing + Architected Materials.

-In the Mueller Lab, we believe that the fusion of human creativity, bioinspiration, and advanced computational tools drives the most captivating—and effective—engineering designs.
-Yet, transforming these designs into reality remains a substantial challenge.
-Additive Manufacturing (AM), often heralded as a revolutionary alternative to conventional manufacturing, holds great promise but has yet to fully meet expectations, hindering progress in critical research areas and industrial applications.
+At the Mueller Lab, we believe that the fusion of human creativity, bioinspiration, and advanced computational tools drives the most compelling—and effective—engineering designs.
+However, turning these designs into reality remains a substantial challenge.
+Additive manufacturing holds great promise as an alternative to conventional manufacturing, but it has not yet fully met expectations, hindering progress in critical research areas and industrial applications.

-Located within the Department of Civil and Systems Engineering at the beautiful Homewood Campus of Johns Hopkins University, our lab is also affiliated with the Departments of Mechanical Engineering and Materials Science and Engineering.
-We are proud members of the Johns Hopkins Center for Additive Manufacturing and Architected Materials (JAM2), the Hopkins Extreme Materials Institute (HEMI), and the Johns Hopkins Institute for NanoBioTechnology (INBT).
+Based in the Department of Civil and Systems Engineering on Johns Hopkins University’s Homewood campus, our lab is also affiliated with the Departments of Mechanical Engineering and Materials Science and Engineering.
+We are proud members of the Johns Hopkins Center for Additive Manufacturing and Architected Materials (JAM2), the Hopkins Extreme Materials Institute (HEMI), and the Johns Hopkins Institute for NanoBioTechnology (INBT), and affiliated with the Translational Therapeutics & Regenerative Engineering Center (TTREC).

-We are continually seeking new collaborators and motivated individuals at all levels to join our team.
-Whether you're interested in working with us or engaging in stimulating discussions, we would love to hear from you.
-Don’t hesitate to reach out!
+We welcome new collaborators and motivated individuals at all levels to join our team.
+Whether you are interested in working with us or simply engaging in discussion, we would love to hear from you.
+Please reach out.

 Contact